-The BBC has failed the license fee-payer in its core duty to inform when it comes to three of the biggest stories of recent years.
-Peter Jukes explores why should this concern each and every one of us.
+The BBC has failed the license fee-payer in its core duty to inform when it comes to three of the biggest stories of recent years. in Part 2 of his analysis, Peter Jukes explores why should this concern each and every one of us.

 In 2018, the BBC dropped the ball in covering three of the biggest news stories of the year, inextricably linked with the future of this country: the Cambridge Analytica scandal – the stealing of millions of people’s data and then its manipulation during the EU Referendum; Brexit campaign group Vote Leave’s overspending in the run-up to the vote; and the questionable finances of Arron Banks, the donor who bankrolled the unofficial campaign to leave the EU, Leave.EU.